-Agents of S.H.I.E.L.D. has always excelled at weaving a complex narrative filled with plots and sub-plots — and the premiere for Season 4, "The Ghost", was no exception!
-It revealed a whole new Ghost Rider, Robbie Reyes, and set S.H.I.E.L.D. against a terrifying mystic force.
-Meanwhile, the reorganized S.H.I.E.L.D. is already breaking apart; the new Director's position is resented by pretty much all of the series leads.
-One plot was left simmering in the background, though: a deadly force known as the Watchdogs.
+Agents of S.H.I.E.L.D. has always excelled at weaving a complex narrative filled with plots and sub-plots — and so far, Season 4 has proven to be no exception!
+From supernatural threats to the growing danger of LMDs, S.H.I.E.L.D. has no shortage of enemies.
+Returning after its mid-season break, though, a plot that's been simmering in the background has moved to center-stage — a deadly force known as the Watchdogs.
 Who are they, what are their origins, and where is this plot likely to go?

 The Origin of the Watchdogs

 Although the Watchdogs were name-dropped from the mid-season break of Season 3, it wasn't until the episode appropriately called "The Watchdogs" that we learned more about them.
 It seems the Watchdogs began as a social media movement, and they were initially a reaction to the Battle of New York in The Avengers.
 They distrusted the Avengers, believing they were a Government conspiracy, and feared further alien involvement in the world's affairs.

 You can understand how the Watchdogs flourished.
 Groups of hackers like Rising Tide were periodically unearthing secrets S.H.I.E.L.D. was striving to keep hidden, while some incidents — such as Mike Peterson's superhuman abilities in "Pilot" — trended on social media.
 It was perfect fodder for conspiracy theorists, who doubted that S.H.I.E.L.D. and the Government had their best interests at heart.
 Their worst fears were realized when Helicarriers fell from the sky in Washington DC.